awesome-archive/awesome-text-summarization/README.md

 27. Laura Wendlandt, Jonathan K. Kummerfeld, Rada Mihalcea.
 [Factors Influencing the Surprising Instability of Word Embeddings](https://arxiv.org/abs/1804.09692v1). arXiv:1804.09692, NAACL HLT 2018.
     * They provide empirical evidence for how various factors contribute to the stability of word embeddings, and analyze the effects of stability on downstream tasks.
 28. [magnitude](https://github.com/plasticityai/magnitude) is a feature-packed Python package and vector storage file format for utilizing vector embeddings in machine learning models in a fast, efficient, and simple manner.
+29. Jose Camacho-Collados, Mohammad Taher Pilehvar.
+[From Word to Sense Embeddings: A Survey on Vector Representations of Meaning](https://arxiv.org/abs/1805.04032v3). arXiv:1805.04032v3, 2018.

 #### Word Representations for Chinese